My salary and air expense can be paid by check. I also accept Venmo or Zelle.

 I know that parents like to know right up front what to expect in cost.
 Even if you really like someone, why waste your time if you can’t afford her?
 I am always willing to listen to your needs and budget concerns.
 If you have taken the time to research and find your way here, then it’s worth emailing me your needs for a rate quote.

 The main reason I hate to quote rates on my site is that I feel each family represent different needs.
-Within each category there will be factors that control rates such as number and ages of children, what you need–stay home with children–travel with the family, etc.
+Within each category there will be factors that control rates such as number and ages of children, what you need–stay home with children–travel with the family, etc. However, let me clarify a few points about what you have to cover to book a travel nanny.
+Airfare: This is the round trip airfare for your vacation site.
+Round trip from my house to yours.
+Lodging but keep in mind if I do a 24 hour rate, I can be in the room with the child/children.
+Food!
+Usually I am eating with the children and since I can eat just about anything, I am not a picky or expensive eater!

 While the IRS puts nannies into the domestic category making parents responsible for taxes, I consider Travel Nanny Services to be in a gray area.
 To cover myself, my rates include the parent’s portion of dedicated taxes and I file my taxes quarterly.
 It makes my expenses higher but the convenience to the family makes it worth it.
+I realize some travel nannies do “cash on the side” deals.
+I believe a business should be legitimate and pay taxes.

 So what have you to lose?
 Email me your ideas and needs and we can discuss prices.
 You will find I am probably the most reasonable professional travel nanny around.
 I simply love to travel and try to make my services affordable.